What About Us (Pink song): Synopsis

 As the song opens, Pink, with a diverse group of people, dances in a parking lot surrounded by abandoned police cars with flashing lights.
 When the chorus begins, the video cuts to a scene in which Pink and minority groups, including immigrants and same-sex couples, stare into the spotlight of a helicopter hovering overhead; they are the only population of the bleak, abandoned city in which the video is set.
-In the following scene, a gay couple struggle, fight and embrace while a helicopter hovers overhead with a searchlight.
-Interspersed scenes show Pink singing and wearing a black hoodie with gold sequin pants, and her hair in a triple ponytail.
+In the next scene, a gay couple fight and embrace while a helicopter hovers overhead with a searchlight.
+Interspersed scenes show Pink singing and wearing a black hoodie with gold sequin pants - and her hair in a triple ponytail.
 Pink and her dancers then dance in a diner.
 Pink, wearing a silver jacket, then stands on top of a car.
 At the end of the video, Pink and her dancers perform in the desert.
-During the final scene, a man's voice says; "now is the time to protect our community".
+During the final scene, a man's voice says: "Now it's the time to protect our community".